 For enrolment information see: TAFE NSW Enrolment Information.

 As a TAFE NSW student, you must acknowledge and accept that it is a condition of your enrolment that you abide by all TAFE NSW policies and procedures, and where relevant, adhere to the entitlement and eligibility criteria of Smart & Skilled, and that you have read, understand and agree to the following:

-TAFE NSW is required by law to ensure the health and safety of learners, staff and visitors on our premises.
+TAFE NSW is required by law to ensure the health and safety of students, staff and visitors on our premises.
 In order to meet these legal obligations it is necessary for us to access and manage any known risk of violent behaviour.
-If you have a history of violence that may suggest that you could pose a current risk of any type to TAFE learners, staff and/or visitors it is a condition of your enrolment to advise the Campus Manager, a TAFE Counsellor or your Head Teacher prior to attending your first class.
+If you have a history of violence that may suggest that you could pose a current risk of any type to TAFE students, staff and/or visitors it is a condition of your enrolment to advise the Campus Manager, a TAFE Counsellor or your Head Teacher prior to attending your first class.

 For this purposes 'violence' is not restricted to physical acts.